kxue43/zsh-dot-files/README.md

 **Now exit the current login shell and then restart/login again.**

+**Now Ubuntu Desktop, logout the current user and log back in again.**

 ## Install `pyenv`

 `pyenv` is a CLI tool written in shell scripts.
 It installs multiple versions of Python by downloading and